JayavarapuGitHub/PSAngularUnitTesting/README.md

-# PSAngularUnitTesting
-This is to learn Unit testing from Pluralsight.
+This is readme file.

-Cool #1

-this is from child branch.
+Below are the steps to write unit test cases in Angular apps.